bmwant/bmwlog-static/source/_posts/install-python-on-ubuntu-xenial.md

 author: Misha Behersky
 ---

-<p>By default Ubuntu is shipped with Python 3.5.2 or whatever but to use latest version (e.g. 3.6.4 as in example below) you need to install it manually.
+By default Ubuntu is shipped with Python 3.5.2 or whatever but to use latest version (e.g. 3.6.4 as in example below) you need to install it manually.
 So we need to download dependencies, source code and the build it by yourself.
-You may execute commands from your home directory or from any other temporary directory (we need source code only once)</p>
+You may execute commands from your home directory or from any other temporary directory (we need source code only once)

 ```bash
 $ sudo apt install build-essential zlib1g-dev libreadline-dev libssl-dev openssl